 Each pad attaches to your truck's tailgate using several nylon webbing straps.
 Most use a relatively standard plastic ladder-lock buckle to cinch down the webbing and secure it in place.
-This system of attaching the pads works well, although it can be a bit cumbersome to thread the webbing under the tailgate and there is always excess webbing left loose in your truck bed or sometimes hanging out from under your tailgate.
+This system of attaching the pads works well, although it can be a bit cumbersome to thread the webbing under the tailgate, and there is always excess webbing left loose in your truck bed or sometimes hanging out from under your tailgate.

 Bike Securing Straps

-Three of the four pads we tested came with loop straps to secure the bikes in place on the pad.
-These straps prevent the bikes from moving once they are strapped down, reducing unwanted contact between the bikes, or preventing the bikes from flopping around when the road gets rough, or you're driving your truck like a rally car.
-Two of the three models we tested, the Dakine DLX Pickup Pad and the Race Face Tailgate Pad, have bike straps that are also secured to the webbing on the pad with an additional velcro tab.
-This feature prevents the straps from coming loose even if you leave them un-velcroed in a loop.
-The Thule Gate Mate was the only pad we tested that didn't have any bike securing straps.
-The Gate Mate does have a full-width webbing strap that you could probably rig your own loops onto, but for 10 to 20 dollars more you could buy a better-designed pad.
+All the pads we tested came with loop straps to secure the bikes on the pad.
+These straps prevent the bikes from moving once they are strapped down, reducing unwanted contact between the bikes and preventing them from flopping around when the road gets rough or you're driving your truck like a rally car.
+Three models we tested, the Dakine DLX, Race Face T2, and Yakima GateKeeper, have bike straps fixed to the pad or secured to the webbing on the pad with an additional velcro tab.
+This feature prevents the straps from coming loose or getting lost, even if you leave them open when not in use.
+On the Fox Racing, Thule, and EVOC models, you should close the bike straps to ensure they don't fall off or blow away in the wind while driving.

-Three of the models we tested feature some molded foam bumpers or separation pads.
-These bumpers or pads stand a little taller and create a groove in which the frames can rest making the bikes less likely to move around.
-Both the EVOC and the Race Face Tailgate Pads features these separation blocks while the Dakine DLX and the Thule Gate Mate did not.
-The Thule Gate Mate did have what they call "knock blocks", a foam bumper on either end of the pad to prevent the bikes from hitting the side of the truck bed.
+Some of the models we tested feature molded foam bumpers or separation pads.
+These bumpers or pads stand a little taller and create a groove in which the frames can rest, making the bikes less likely to move around.
+The EVOC, Thule, and the Race Face T2 pads feature these separation blocks.
+The Yakima GateKeeper has molded downtube pads that are intended to sit beneath the downtube.
+The Dakine DLX and Fox Racing pads don't feature any extra padding or bumpers other than the thin layer within the pad itself.

 Tailgate Handle Flap